 There are many other reasons, but these are the most common.
 If you realized one or more might have been the culprit behind your dead grass, don’t worry!
 At Simple Lawn Solutions, we’re here to help you learn more about your lawn.

 When homeowners see dead grass, they often try to take matters into their own hands quickly.
 We see a lot of common mistakes that either put your lawn in worse shape or just waste your time and money.
 One of the most common mistakes we see is homeowners trying to fertilize their dead grass.
 If you have dead grass, fertilizer will do nothing to bring it back; you are essentially pouring high-quality fertilizer down the drain!
 But we understand that some homeowners aren’t sure if their lawn is dead or just dormant, so they fertilize to test.
 We have a test that won’t waste any money, the tug test.
 Tug on a patch of brown grass.
 If only the blades come off, then your lawn is dormant, but if a chunk of soil easily comes out with the brown grass, then your lawn is dead!

-So, your lawn is definitely, absolutely dead.
+So, your lawn is dead.
 The first step is to remove the damage.
 Go ahead and mow your dead grass, and about a week afterward, you want to grab a sharp rake.
 Use the rake to pull up all of the dead grass, any leaves, debris, etc. This process is called scarification, and you can think of it as exfoliating your lawn!
 You want to scarify when your lawn is completely dry, and the weather is warm.
 These ideal conditions will ensure your scarification is only helping, not hurting your lawn as you open it up.